Manuscript wishlist

 -Christian religious themes (except for select stories about leaving the religion) or parables

--Animal narrators, or talking animal characters outside of PBs
+-Animal narrators, or talking-animal characters outside of PBs

 -Supernatural characters besides ghosts (so again, I’m not a fit for faeries, vampires, zombies, werewolves, mermaids, dragons, etc.)